Hilbert series of modules over Lie algebroids: Lie algebroids, modules and defining ideals

-If $I \subset J$ are $\g_A$-preserved ideals and $I$ is defining, then $J$ is also defining.
-In particular, if $I^n$ is defining for some positive integer $n$, then $I$ is defining, and by \Proposition{\ref{defining-module}}, if $I$ is a defining ideal, then $I^n$ is a defining ideal for any positive integer $n$.
-Combining these observations we see that if $J$ is defining and $J^n \subset I$ for some positive integer, then $I$ is also defining, so in particular if $\sqrt{I}= \sqrt{J}$, then $I$ is defining if and only of $J$ is defining.
-Note however that if $\Char A >0$, then $\sqrt{I}$ need not be preserved by $\g_A$ even if $I$ is preserved.
-If $A$ is a local ring, there exists a unique maximal defining ideal.

-When a $\g_A$-module of finite type is not finitely generated over $A$ there need not exist a defining ideal.
-For example, the Weyl algebra $M= k<x, \partial_x>$ is a module over the Lie algebroid $T_{k[x]/k}$ (by left multiplication) that lacks a defining ideal.
-On the other hand, if $\ell_{\g_A}(M)< \infty$ then any preserved ideal is defining, and if $\ell_{\g_A}(A)< \infty$ and $M$ is of finite type over $A$, then $\ell_{\g_A}(M)< \infty$ (see \Proposition{\ref{length-prop}}, (3-4)). \begin{proposition} Let $A/k$ be an allowed local ring and $\g_A$ a Lie algebroid over $A$. \begin{enumerate} \item If $J$ is a maximal $\g_A$-defining ideal relative to $A$, then $A/J$ is a regular ring, hence if $A$ is also a regular ring, then $J= (x_1, \dots , x_r)$, where $x_1, \dots , x_r$ are elements in $\mf_A$, is a subset of a regular system of parameters of $A$. \item If $I$ is a $\g_A$-defining ideal in a local ring $A$, then its radical $J= \sqrt{I}$ is the unique maximal defining ideal containing $I$. \end{enumerate} \end{proposition}
+\begin{lemma} Let $I$ and $ J$ be $\g_A$-stable ideals in $A$. \begin{enumerate} \item If $I \subset J$ and $I$ is defining, then $J$ is also defining. \item If $I$ is a defining ideal, then $I^n$ is a defining ideal for any positive integer $n$. \item If $J$ is defining and $J^n \subset I$ for some positive integer, then $I$ is also defining.
+If $\sqrt{I}= \sqrt{J}$, then $I$ is defining if and only of $J$ is defining. \item If $A$ is a local ring, there exists a unique maximal defining ideal. \end{enumerate} \end{lemma} (If $\Char A >0$, then $\sqrt{I}$ need not be preserved by $\g_A$ even if $I$ is preserved.) \begin{proof} (1): Evident.
+(2): This follows from \Proposition{\ref{defining-module},(2)}.
+(3): Combine (1) and (2).
+(4): Just notice that the sum of any maximal defining ideals belongs to $\mf_A$ so is not equal to $A$. \end{proof} When a $\g_A$-module of finite type is not finitely generated over $A$ there need not exist a defining ideal.
+For example, the Weyl algebra $M= k\left< x, \partial_x\right>$ is a module over the Lie algebroid $T_{k[x]/k}$ (by left multiplication) that lacks a defining ideal.
+On the other hand, if $\ell_{\g_A}(M)< \infty$ then any preserved ideal is defining, and if $\ell_{\g_A}(A)< \infty$ and $M$ is of finite type over $A$, then $\ell_{\g_A}(M)< \infty$ (see \Proposition{\ref{length-prop}}, (4)). \begin{proposition} Let $A/k$ be an allowed ring and $\g_A$ a Lie algebroid over $A$. \begin{enumerate} \item If $J$ is a maximal defining ideal, then $A/J$ is a regular ring, hence if $A$ is also a regular ring, then $J= (x_1, \dots , x_r)$, where $x_1, \dots , x_r$ are elements in $\mf_A$ that form a subset of a regular system of parameters of $A$. \item If $J$ is a $\g_A$-defining ideal in $A$, then its radical $J_m= \sqrt{I}$ is the unique maximal defining ideal containing $J$. \end{enumerate} \end{proposition}

 \begin{proof} (1): By \Proposition{\ref{regularprop}}, $A/J$ is a regular ring.
 If $A$ is also regular it follows that $J$ is generated by subset of a regular system of parameters.